AadidevSoni/Gamified-Mental-Health-Tracker/README.md

 - Submit a daily mental health assessment (once per day).
 - Input sleep, activities, and answer introspective questions.
-- Receive personalized scores, insights, and suggestions.
+- Receive personalized scores, insights, and suggestions as well as a colored lilypad depending on your mental health score.

 ## Data Visualization & Analysis